Kamparia/nigeria-covid19-data/README.md

 # Nigeria Novel Coronavirus (COVID-19) Public Dataset

+The purpose of this repository is to collate data on the ongoing Coronavirus (COVID-19) pandemic in Nigeria.
+On 11th of March, 2020, The World Health Organization (WHO) [declared the COVID-19 virus outbreak as a global pandemic](https://www.who.int/dg/speeches/detail/who-director-general-s-opening-remarks-at-the-media-briefing-on-covid-19---11-march-2020).
+Even though the outbreak originated from Wuhan in China, its spread in Nigeria and across the globe has been very rapid disrupting all human activities and social life.

 This dataset contains the latest available public data on COVID-19 disease in Nigeria.
-On 11th of March, 2020, The World Health Organization (WHO) [declared the COVID-19 virus outbreak as a global pandemic](https://www.who.int/dg/speeches/detail/who-director-general-s-opening-remarks-at-the-media-briefing-on-covid-19---11-march-2020).
-Even though the outbreak originated from Wuhan in China, its spread across the globe has been very rapid and demands actions informed by data.
+My goal is to record detailed information on confirmed cases of COVID-19 accross the nation and produce amazing visual insights that can be used to make informed decisions in the fight against COVID-19 in Nigeria.
+The data will be obtained from official sources only (e.g. NCDC).

 ### Data Summary
-Cases summary in Nigeria as at March 27th, 2020
+COVID-19 data summary in Nigeria as at March 27th, 2020

 | Total Tested    | Confirmed Cases  | Deaths  | Recovered  | Active Cases  |
 | --------------- |:----------------:|:-------:|:----------:| -------------:|